 Almost 100 years later, concurrent with their attacks on the mainland, Burmese forces arrived on Phuket 👓 Only to be met by a hurriedly assembled local militia organized by the wife and step-sister of the island’s recently deceased governor.
 After a month-long siege of the capital, the Burmese were forced to retreat, and the two women became heroines 🎓 The tin industry continued under King Chulalongkorn.
 Phuket became a province in 1933 after the constitutional monarchy was established, and Siam became Thailand.

-The island's beauty was discovered by backpackers in the 1970s, with the tourism potential soon realized and acted upon 🧐.
-Over the last 40 years, Phuket has developed into one of Asia’s most popular tropical destinations.
-With a vast choice of hotels, restaurants, tour offices, and facilities.
+The island's beauty was discovered by backpackers in the 1970s, with the tourism potential soon realized and acted upon 🧐 Over the last 40 years, Phuket has developed into one of Asia’s most popular tropical destinations, with a vast choice of hotels, restaurants, tour offices, and facilities.
 It’s also a significant destination for holiday and retirement homes, with a large, well-established expat community 💯

-Phuket Restaurants and local eateries in the main tourism areas of Patong and Phuket town are surprisingly cosmopolitan.
+Phuket Restaurants and local eateries in the main tourist areas of Patong and Phuket town are surprisingly cosmopolitan.
 Due to the setting up of Western restaurants by expats happy to cater to their fellow foreigners’ preferences 👓 Local eateries serve all the Thai favorites, and seafood dishes are the most popular.

 Noodles are the staple here, rather than rice, and are served fried or boiled with chicken or pork, local herbs, and a variety of spices and sauces 📜 Upscale international food is found in many luxury hotels.
 The major tourist areas represent European cuisines such as Italian and French.
 Street food, food courts in the malls, and fast foods ensure no one goes hungry 🧐 day or night.